Lotame/docs/lightning-tag/detailed-reference.md

 # Detailed Reference Guide

-This page provides reference details to all available Lotame Lightning Tag functionality.
+This page provides reference details for all available Lotame Lightning Tag functionality.
 If you need any other assistance, please reach out to Lotame by emailing support@lotame.com.

 ## Platform Setup